GIScience/ohsome-quality-api/docs/development_setup.md

 the output.

-Its most useful in cases Agile development environments where frequent changes are expected and where the output is of complex nature but can be easily verified by humans using a diff tool on or visual representation of the output.
+Its most useful in cases Agile development environments where frequent changes are expected or where the output is of complex nature but can be easily verified by humans aided by a diff-tool or visual representation of the output.

 > A picture’s worth a 1000 tests.

+Once the output has been *approved* then as long as the output stays the same the test will pass.
+A test fails if the current output (*received*) is not identical to the approved output.
+In this case, the difference of the received and the approved output is reported.
+The representation of the report can take any form, for example opening a diff-tool to compare received and approved text or displaying an image.
+Thus, the test pattern is as follows:
+`Arrange, Act, Print, Verify`.

 A good introduction into approval tests gives [this video](https://www.youtube.com/watch?v=QEdpE0chA-s).